Mike430/TemperComp/README.md

 Baseline temper 2 competition repo

-(This is the guide for getting you build status)
+(This is the guide for getting you build status: https://docs.travis-ci.com/user/status-images/)